natalieddavies/BootcampProject2/README.md

 We feel that there can be some strong visualizations with graphs comparing the two, as well as buttons for "Cat People Secrets" or "Dog People Secrets" that randomly generates a quote from the data from that field.

+Visualizations:
+- Bar chart of job categories for C & D people
+- Map of how many C & D people live in different locations